 \subsubsection{Noise suppression}

-In order to perform automatic baseline correction, three signal smoothing filters were previously applied to the spectra.
-These filters include the Savitzky-Golay Filter (SGF), Low Pass Filter (LPF) and Median Filter.
-The SGF is a widely used filter that smooths the data, effectively enhancing the signal-to-noise ratio without significantly distort the signal.This is possible from a convolution of successive subsets of adjacent data points with a polynomial using the method of linear least squares~\cite{savitzky1964smoothing}.
-The LPF has been improved by the group through a Voight profile~\cite{olivero1977empirical}, which attenuates noises greater than those related to a cutoff frequency.
-In this way some parameters are adjusted, which are constituents of the convolution function are adjusted accordingly to achieve the desired noise reduction.
+In order to perform automatic baseline correction, three signal smoothing filters were applied to the spectra.
+These filters include the Savitzky-Golay Filter (SGF), Low Pass Filter (LPF), and Median Filter.
+The SGF is a widely used filter that smooths the data, effectively enhancing the signal-to-noise ratio without significantly distorting the underlying signal.
+It achieves this by convolving successive subsets of adjacent data points with a polynomial using the method of linear least squares~\cite{savitzky1964smoothing}.
+The LPF, which has been improved by the research group, incorporates a Voigt profile~\cite{olivero1977empirical}.
+This profile selectively attenuates noises that exceed a certain cutoff frequency.
+The parameters of the convolution function are adjusted accordingly to achieve the desired noise reduction.
 Lastly, the Median Filter replaces each input element (i.e., noise) with the median value of the neighboring inputs.
-The window size, known as the standard of neighbors is called \emph{window} and moves by the full spectrum~\cite{huang1979fast}.
+The window size, known as the standard of neighbors, moves across the entire spectrum~\cite{huang1979fast}.
 By applying these signal smoothing filters, the goal is to reduce noise and improve the quality of the spectra, thereby facilitating subsequent baseline correction procedures.